bariskanber/musclesense/README.md

 Musclesense workbench is an open-source software for neuromuscular imaging research, that is maintained and developed by a consortium of higher education institutions.

-The software offers cross-platform MRI visualisation, processing, cross-sectional/longitudinal analysis, and biomarker extraction capabilities all within one platform (utilising the many great neuromuscular image processing toolboxes that are available out there through an installable plug-in mechanism).
+The software offers cross-platform MRI visualisation, processing, cross-sectional/longitudinal analysis, and biomarker extraction capabilities all within one platform.

 ### Background